 Mitch Dantzler - Elder

-Mitch retired from the Air Force and is currently working for the Department of Defense.
+Mitch retired from both the Air Force and the Civil Service.
 He is married to Karen.
 They have two daughters, one son, and five grandchildren.

 -